gorkaio/elixir-dijkstra/README.md

 As an alternative method, you might use Docker.
 We will see both methods bellow.

+You will first need to install dev dependencies to be able to generate docs:

+  - With Elixir: `mix deps.get`
+  - With Docker: `docker run -it --rm -v$(pwd):/app -w/app elixir bash -c "mix deps.get"`

 ### Build

 You can build the app using the following command: